Dental Grants in New Mexico

 Last updated:

-Content verified against current New Mexico state programs and 2025 federal poverty guidelines
+Content verified against current New Mexico state programs and 2026 federal poverty guidelines.

 What You Need to Know Right Now:

-- The Reality: New Mexico Centennial Care (Medicaid) provides dental coverage for eligible seniors, but many seniors don’t qualify due to income or asset limits
+- The Reality: New Mexico Centennial Care (Turquoise Care) provides dental coverage for eligible seniors (preventive and restorative), but many seniors don’t qualify due to income or asset limits.

-- Free Options Exist: Donated Dental Services provides completely free care with current wait times of 12-18 months
+- Free Options Exist: Donated Dental Services (Dental Lifeline Network) provides completely free care, although current wait times are several months to a year or more depending on your county.

 DENTAL EMERGENCY HELP – GET CARE TODAY